arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl2/content.md

 To finish the sketch we need to define the RPC calls from the M4, to do so, in the `lvgl_interaction.ino` tab, after the `loop()` function, we need to add:

-The **USB keyboard** callback `onKe` that will check if the Text area is focused, if so it will add the character from the key that has been pressed
+The **USB keyboard** callback `onKey` that will check if the Text area is focused, if so it will add the character from the key that has been pressed
 ```cpp
    //Keyboard callback, in case the Text area is focused (mouse clicked in it) it can bypass the input to it
    void onKey(char ch) {